the-codinator/catan/server/README.md

 ## Deployment

 Build and publish the image to `docker.io` (DockerHub) using `make publish` \
+Ensure that you have logged into the Docker repository (`docker login`) before running the command to ensure push access is available \
 Set a custom repository using the environment variable `PUBLISH_DOCKER_REPOSITORY` before running the `make` command

 ## Implementation TODOs